 Effective July 1, 1991, all employees not otherwise covered by the School Employees Retirement System or the State Teachers Retirement System have an option to choose Social Security or the School Employees Retirement System/State Teachers Retirement System.
-As of June 30, 2000, four members of the Board of Education have elected social security.
+As of June 30, 2001, four members of the Board of Education have elected Social Security.
 The Board's liability is 6.2 percent of wages paid.
+The remaining Board member contributes to SERS.